frequently asked questions

 ARCS has a full line up of eco-friendly ink removers.
 We recommend that they be run through the press with each wash cycle.
 We even offer a one-of-a-kind food grade ink remover currently used by one of the world’s largest paper towel makers.

-ARCS services the entire East Coast from Maine to Florida and have expanded into the mid-west to cover states such Wisconsin, Iowa, Illinois, Michigan and Indiana.
+ARCS services the entire East Coast from Maine to Florida and have expanded into the mid-west to cover states such Wisconsin, Iowa, Illinois, Ohio, Tennessee, Minnesota, Michigan and Indiana.
 We work with other companies who perform roll cleaning using baking soda for areas outside of this coverage area.